The Platinum Card from American Express: Do the Perks Justify the Fee?

 How This Card Works

 First, let's get one thing straight — this is a charge card, not a credit card.
 That means that all cardmembers are expected to pay their entire statement in full each month.
-That is how I use all of my credit cards, and doing so might be the most wise and frugal piece of personal finance advice that anyone can offer.
-But if you ever need to carry a balance, you should not use a charge card.
+It's also how I use all of my credit cards, and doing so might be the most wise and frugal piece of personal finance advice that anyone can offer.
+However, if you ever need to carry a balance, you should not use a charge card.

 Next, this is a rewards card.
 For each eligible dollar spent, cardholders earn one point in American Express's Membership Rewards program.
-These points can be applied towards travel reservations, gift cards, or other products and services.
-But in addition, cardmembers can transfer their points to miles with over a dozen different airlines.
+These points can be applied toward travel reservations, gift cards, or other products and services.
+Cardmembers can also transfer their points to miles with over a dozen different airlines.
 The annual fee is $450.

 Reviewing this card's benefit is like examining a top-of-the-line Swiss Army knife.
 Along with the standard benefits that American Express is known for, like various travel insurances, shoping services, and purchase protections, this card offers a number of premium perks that you won't find with most other cards.
 So let me just touch upon what I find to be the highlights, but be advised that it would take me pages to describe everything.